galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 ## Call Peaks

 We have now finished the data preprocessing.
 Next, in order to find regions corresponding to potential open chromatin regions, we want to identify regions where reads have piled up (peaks) greater than the background read coverage.
 The tools which are currently used are [Genrich](https://github.com/jsh58/Genrich) and [MACS2](https://github.com/taoliu/MACS).
 MACS2 is more widely used.
 Genrich has a mode dedicated to ATAC-Seq but is still not published and the more you have reads, the less you have peaks (see the issue [here](https://github.com/jsh58/Genrich/issues/33)).
 That's why we will not use Genrich in this tutorial.

+At this step, two approaches exists:

+- The first one is to select only paired whose fragment length is below 100bp corresponding to nucleosome-free regions and to use a peak calling like you would do for a ChIP-seq, joining signal between mates.
+The disadvantages of this approach is that you can only use it if you have paired-end data and you will miss small open regions where only one Tn5 bound.
-It is very important at this point that we will re-center the reads on the 5' extremity (read start site) as this is where Tn5 cuts.
-You want your peaks around the nucleosomes and not directly on the nucleosome:
+- The second one chosen here is to use all reads to be more exhaustive.
+In this approach, it is very important to re-center the signal of each reads on the 5' extremity (read start site) as this is where Tn5 cuts.
+Indeed, you want your peaks around the nucleosomes and not directly on the nucleosome:
 ![Scheme of ATAC-Seq reads relative to nucleosomes](../../images/atac-seq/schemeWithLegend.jpg "Scheme of ATAC-Seq reads relative to nucleosomes")

 > ### {% icon comment %} Comment on Tn5 insertion
 >
-> When Tn5 cuts an accessible chromatin locus it inserts adapters separated by 9bp {% cite Kia2017 %}:
+> When Tn5 cuts an accessible chromatin locus it inserts adapters separated by 9bp ({% cite Kia2017 %}):
 > ![Nextera Library Construction](../../images/atac-seq/NexteraLibraryConstruction.jpg "Nextera Library Construction")
 >
 > This means that to have the read start site reflect the centre of where Tn5 bound, the reads on the positive strand should be shifted 4 bp to the right and reads on the negative strands should be shifted 5 bp to the left as in [Buenrostro et al. 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3959825). **Genrich** can apply these shifts when ATAC-seq mode is selected.
 In most cases, we do not have 9bp resolution so we don't take it into account but if you are interested in footprint, this is important.